cliffhall/puzzlebox/README.md

 An [MCP server](https://github.com/modelcontextprotocol/specification/tree/main) that hosts state machines as dynamic resources that clients can subscribe to and be updated when their state changes.

 ## What problem does puzzlebox address?
 Marshalling multiple agents toward a big goal is tougher than just breaking down a request into tasks, assigning them to available agents and enabling collaboration between them.

+Just as a few agents can collaborate to complete a small project, several teams of process-aware agents need to operate within distinct project phases to tackle long horizon efforts.

+Consider enterprise-level software development processes:

 * A large software project typically moves through a multi-step, occasionally backtracking path from inception to design to building to testing to documentation to marketing to production.

 * Different teams are focused on different aspects over time, informed by what's gone before and with an eye toward an ever-changing goal that is refined according to lessons learned.

-* With puzzlebox, members of agentic teams can change and be updated about changes to the state and available actions of a shared state machine representing their group's focus.
+With puzzlebox, members of agentic teams can be made process-aware.

+### Example: Teams passing the torch

+Three agents are working.
+The current state of their shared puzzle is "Specification".
+* Agent 1 is specifying the domain language.
+* Agent 2 is defining project scope.
+* Agent 3 is producing the specification document.
+* The agents collaborate to reach the final specification document.
+* Once the spec is done, Agent 3 initiates a change to "Design" state.
+  * First, the spec is checked by an exit guard (i.e., LLM sampling) for completeness.
+    * If problems are found, the state change is canceled and the team continues.
+    * If acceptable, the state changes to "Design".
+      * The "Specification" agents are monitoring the puzzle and should clock out now.
+        * Their long (and expensive) contexts have been distilled into the specification.
+        * The "Design" team picks from here, with the spec as a resource and their contexts fresh and role-specific.

 ## What is a puzzle?
 A Puzzle in puzzlebox is a [finite state machine](https://en.wikipedia.org/wiki/Finite-state_machine).
 It's just easier to say, write, and think about.